 I have just finished my friend’s first novel ‘The Place Between’ and it was excellent!
 Suzanne who is a local hills girl is definitely a talented writer.
 The story is about relationships and their importance, particularly between mothers and daughters.
-Highly commended.
+Highly recommended.

 Thank you for sharing your story so honestly & poignantly.
 Although each motherling travels a very individual & solitary life journey of grieving & trying to make sense of the insensible, there are many commonalities that can be shared.
 In sharing, we offer ourselves the opportunity to gain insights & understandings & wisdom that help to support us in this journey.

 Serendipitously, I just happened to hear a replay on ABC local radio of an interview you did with Myf Warhurst on the same day that I was catching up with my sister for dinner in Melbourne.
 Your story & your telling of it moved me so much that I was able to share it with her too.
 I am sure she will find much in your book that resonates with her journey.

 May you safely continue your journey as a motherling & may you gain strength & warm your heart knowing that your sharing of your story enriches our lives.
 Bless you, for all that you give & do!

-Bourke Street, My View from Here:
+Bourke Street, My View from Here

 Firstly, let me congratulate you on writing such a wonderful book about the life and experiences of Tony Brooks.
 I was given a copy signed by Tony for Christmas from a girlfriend, we caught up last Friday belatedly to exchange gifts.
 I have been reading passages at every opportunity and today I finished it.
 Wow!

 I am very familiar with Tony.
 My husband and I have always said ‘hello’ to him on our regular visits to Bourke St. His energy is so warm and friendly, there is just something about him.
 We have often wondered what his story was, and now we do … fascinating!